MagBad/ForOpenLBM/README.md

 This repository contains a implementation of the Lattice Boltzmann Method ( LBM ) in a modern Fortran.

 # State #
-Currently nothing is workning.
+Currently nothing is working.
 They're under development.

 # Why Fortran? #